dm13450/dm13450.github.io/_posts/2021-11-05-AlphaVantage-Economic-Indicators.md

 Rates have continuously fallen since the peaks in the 1980s.
-You can also
+You can also see brief flashes of where the 3 month yield was the highest out of all the rates.

 What happens though when the short-term yields are higher than the long-term rates?
 This is when the yield curve 'inverts' and the market